Skip to main content

 Plantation Garden is a peaceful city centre oasis

-End your time in Norwich in the tranquil surrounds of Plantation Garden.
+End your time in Norwich in the tranquil surrounds of Plantation Garden (£2).
 Tucked away at the top of Earlham Road, this city-centre oasis is easily accessible via the Lanes and across the footbridge over Grapes Hill.

-Stroll through the 3-acre Grade II listed garden, along woodland walkways and past blooming borders.
+Take a moment in this secluded haven on a sun-drenched bench looking out across its vivid green lawn before strolling through the 3-acre Grade II listed garden, along woodland walkways and past blooming borders.
 How many tadpoles can you spot in the Victorian Gothic fountain?
-Top tip: for wonderful views, head to the Italianate terrace before wandering along the pathway to a 10-metre Victorian-style greenhouse.
-Towering above, you get a unique view of the western end of The Cathedral of St John the Baptist.
+Top tip: for wonderful views, head to the top of the Italianate terrace and look out across the treetops.
+Then wander the pathway to a 10-metre Victorian-style greenhouse.
+Towering above, you get a unique view of the western end of The Cathedral of St John the Baptist (free).
 That’s our next stop!

 The Cathedral of St John the Baptist hides a secret garden straight from the cafe